nidheej24/CodingChallengeConsoleCalculator/README.md

 # ConsoleCalculator
-This is a Console Calculator which functions based on BODMAS rule.
+This is an interactive Console Calculator which functions based on BODMAS rule.